 How Often Should You Shave Your Head?

 This is the big question.
-The real answer is that you want to shave your head as infrequently as you can without looking like a hot mess.
+The real answer is that you want to shave your head as infrequently as possible without looking like a hot mess.

 Can You Shave Your Head Every Day?